rafaelrinaldi/data-components/README.md

 ## Motivation

 There are plenty of options to architect a web application but often they're complex or assume you're working on a SPA.
-I just wanted a simple and flexible componentized structure for non SPA projects, so I built `data-components`.
+I just wanted a simple and flexible structure for non SPA projects, so I built this.

 ## Usage